LaputanMachines/website/_posts/2018-04-24-shuffling-with-python.md

 This is obviously gross to look at and not scalable, but the goal of this adventure is to build the best shuffle algorithm.
 I’m not convinced that implanting a simple data structure to help us is a productive use of my free time.
 Also, this is my blog, so…

-### Shuffle v1: Literally Just Playing the Playlist
+## Shuffle v1: Literally Just Playing the Playlist

-> Creativity is the ability to introduce order into the randomness of nature. --- Eric Hoffer

 Take some playlist p and treat it like a list of dictionaries.
 Each dictionary contains a track’s data, including its title, contributing artists, and the song itself, encoded in some format.
 The dumbest way to “shuffle” a “playlist” would be to simply play the damn thing in-order.
 When the next track is requested, the user will be disappointed.
 Yeah it doesn’t really do what we want it to do yet, but I figure if Ford can’t get this right, then it wouldn’t hurt to start from square one.